bennettj12/slideshow-server/README.md

 Useful for:

-- Creating digital picture frames/slideshow
+- Creating digital picture frames/art gallery without any cloud services
 - Croquis/timed art practice

-Set up:
+Usage:

 1. Open the app
 2. Press 'select folder' and navigate to a folder with images, confirm by pressing 'select folder' in the navigator.